Shift Schedule Topic #7 – Fly-in, Fly-out Operations

 - The cost of transporting an entire crew via aircraft can be significant.
 An analysis must be performed to determine the maximum frequency of trips that can be made before this mode of transportation becomes too costly.

-- Fewer trips means that the workers on-site must stay put longer.
+- Fewer trips mean that the workers on-site must stay put longer.
 This can reduce transport costs but may result in lower morale and higher attrition.

 - While on-site, employees will be working several days in a row.
 Shift length, type of work to be performed and the ability to recover between work periods must all be considered.